Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 Small steps repeated over time reshape your habits, your thinking and your identity.

+Change is not about perfection.
 It is about moving through the process.

 Awareness → Desire → Decision → Choices → Mastery